 These situations are always likely to change in the world of business, so it’s important to look for any warning signs (outlined in the section above) that will tell you that the time is right to go out into the jobs market in search for HR pros.

-If after reading this post you have decided that hiring a human resources professional is the way to go, you should speak to Portfolio – we are experienced in finding the right people for the job.
+If after reading this post you have decided to hire a HR professional, you should speak to Portfolio – we are experienced in finding the right people for the job.

 Our Recruitment experts find professionals who help take companies forward – professionals who can implement the most suitable ideas when it comes to training, employee appraisals, managing disputes and external public relations.